vuestorefront/vue-storefront/packages/core/docs/advanced/server-middleware.md

 Middleware allows you to inject into the lifecycle of the entire network flow, starting with configuring a connection and ending with a final response.
 To use those things, we created an extension feature.

 You can define as many extensions as you want.
-Remember they are always correlated with a specyfic API-client (integration).
-How they look like?
-Each extension has the followin structure:
+Remember they are always correlated with a specific API-client (integration).
+How do they look like?
+Each extension has the following structure:

 ```js
 const extension = {